Gernby/raspberry-pilot/README.md

 8. This will prevent the Pi from attempting to flash the Panda on subsequent boots as this behavior is not desired for White and Gray Pandas
 9. Shutdown the Pi with `sudo halt`
 10. Remove the USB A-to-A cable connecting the Pi to the Panda.
 Disconnect the Pi from the temporary power source and connect it back to the Panda.

+## Loading the Model

+1. When you receive the model from Gernby, delete all files in `~/raspilot/models` and unzip the new archive in that folder.
+The process to copy the file will vary by operating system and selected tool (scp, filezilla, etc.)
+2. Reboot the Pi, and log back in
+3. Run `top -u ubuntu`
+4. Look for `controlsd`, `boardd`, `ubloxd`, `dashboard`, and `transcoderd` this time
+5. If all five processes are present, you are ready to train the software and see how it drives

 ## First Drive and Training